Id-Analyst/Loan-Prosper-Analysis/README.md

 > Univariate Analysis

 From my investigation, I discovered that there was a significant correlation between the borrower's APR and rate.
 They shared the same plot line.
 It is typical given that the borrower’s APR is calculated by adding the borrower rate to other fees.
 The loan amount was unevenly dispersed, ranging from $1,000 to well over $30,000.
 The prosper Score distribution revealed that it is multimodal, with the population being dominated by scores of 4, 6, and 8.
 The most prevalent rating among borrowers, according to the Prosper Rating distribution, was C, and the highest rating, AA, was held by the fewest number of borrowers.
-The majority of people who asked for loans are employed, with retirees making up the least number in the job status distribution.
+The majority of people who requested for loans were employed, with retirees making up the least number in the job status distribution.
 In the population, the distribution of homeowners was uniform.
 Many of the debtors fall into the high-income bracket.
 The highest borrowers on the log scale are those who are actively enrolled in the loan plan, followed by those who have paid off their loan.
 The majority of the loan was obtained for debt relief.

 > Bivariate Analysis

-The distribution of the average borrower APR by year, obtained using a bar plot, shows that 2011 had the highest APR.
-The distribution of APR by month, however, revealed that more people took out loans during the months with lower APRs.
+The distribution of the average borrower APR by year, obtained using a bar plot, showed that 2011 had the highest APR.
+The distribution of APR by month, however, revealed that more people took loans during the months with lower APRs.

 Using a bar plot to show the relationship between the prosper rating and score, it can be seen that the ratings and scores are negatively correlated with borrower APR.

 A correlation heatmap that displays the relationship between borrower APR, loan amount, and Prosper Score confirms the box plot above by demonstrating a stronger correlation between borrower APR and rating and a weaker association between Prosper Score and APR.

-When a heatmap is used to illustrate the relationship between income range and homeownership, the distribution reveals that the majority of borrowers are in the range of $10,000 and lower.
+When a heatmap was used to illustrate the relationship between income range and homeownership, the distribution reveals that the majority of borrowers are in the range of $10,000 and lower.
 Additionally, in the range of higher loans collected by borrowers with incomes of $15k and above, homeowners dominated the distribution.

 Using a clustered bar chart to display how the loan amount has been distributed by term, the plot reveals that the 36 term, or 3 years, had the highest distribution of the total amount collected, with the exception of the amounts up to $30k, which had a slightly higher distribution than the 60 term, or 5 years.
 Only a few customers received loans for an entire year, and for the larger loans starting at $25,000, nobody received them for the entire year.